 Notwithstanding the prosperity inside Nauvoo, all was not well outside.
 Once again relations between the Mormons and their non-Mormon neighbors grew strained, to the point of violence.
-The city charter was drafted by Smith in such a way as to not separate church and state and not make Nauvoo subject to Illinois civil law.
+The city charter of Nauvoo was drafted by Smith in such a way as to not separate church and state and not make Nauvoo subject to Illinois civil law.
 Basically, a non-Mormon could not arrest a Mormon for an offense.
 And the charter enabled Nauvoo to have a militia.
 Smith, as mayor, had control of what elsewhere were separate branches of government and society.

 With Nauvoo established, in 1841 Joseph Smith undertook construction of a temple with the physical labor of all able-bodied men in the Mormon community.
 The Mormon temple was, in its time, the largest structure north of St. Louis and west of Cincinnati.
 Anyone traveling on the Mississippi River could not have missed seeing the temple, which stood on an elevation in Nauvoo.